 There is also a huge learning curve to growing food.
 It helps to be successful right away so you don’t falsely believe that you have a black thumb. 😉

-Disclosure: Some of the links on this page are affiliate links, which means I earn a commission if you make a purchase using my links.
+Disclosure: Some of the links on this page are affiliate links, which means I earn a small commission if you make a purchase using my links.
 This is at no additional cost to you.
-The products are only recommended because I personally use them and believe you will enjoy them too.
+The products are only recommended because I personally use them and believe they will be helpful to you too.

 Benefits of Growing Sprouts & Microgreens

 Growing sprouts and microgreens is an effective way to grow nutritious produce at home.
 Here’s why they’re awesome for growing as indoor vegetables:

 - You don’t need soil

 - You can use a simple artificial light if you don’t have sunlight.
 (Microgreens need light, but sprouts don’t.)

 - You can grow these foods indoors and year round